 MassDOT’s target of 24.3 daily vehicle miles per capita is meant to return daily VMT per capita to 2008 levels, when the Global Warming Solutions Act (GWSA) was passed.
 In FY21, VMT per capita was below the target at 21.5.
 This was a significant drop from the previous year (25.8 VMT per capita) because of the pandemic and the overall decrease in travel.
 As the pandemic continues, travel has increased again, and we expect this metric to increase next year again.
 MassDOT’s goal is for this number to stay below the target to meet GWSA objectives and a combination of telework and investments in transit and active modes may help us to do that.

 Daily Bicycle And Walking Miles Traveled

 Equally important to understanding VMT, is understanding the equivalent miles traveled by people on foot and on bicycles.
-On an average day in Massachusetts, there are just over 6 million (6,253,328) miles traveled by people walking and 406,993 miles traveled on bicycle.
-If those trips were taken in a car instead, 5.8 million additional pounds of CO2 would have been emitted in the state.
-This is equivalent to 568 cars being taken off the road for a year or about 6 months of electricity generated from a wind turbine or the electricity it takes to power 300 homes for one year.
+On an average day in Massachusetts, there are just over 7 million (7,028,907) miles traveled by people walking, which is a million mile increase relative to FY20.
+Additionally, 649,594 miles were traveled on bicycle, an increase of 150,000 miles from FY20.
+If those trips were taken in a car instead, 6.7 million additional pounds of CO2 would have been emitted in the state.
+This is equivalent to 660 cars being taken off the road for a year, about 6 months of electricity generated from a wind turbine, or the electricity it takes to power 365 homes for one year.